Could the power of positive thoughts change your world?

 British author James Allen thought so.

-In other words if we continually fill our minds with negativity, then that is what we attract and experience.
-The opposite is equally possible through focusing on the power of positive thoughts.
-The inner thought is the seed from which grows the outer observable action and reaction.
+In other words if we continually fill our minds with negativity, then that is what we attract and experience in our day to day living.
+The opposite, says Allen, is equally possible through focusing on the power of positive thoughts.
+The inner thought is the seed which grows into the outer observable action and reaction.

 If we want to change our world for the better, James Allen argues we first of all have to change our minds and we do this by focusing on our thought patterns.

-If you wish to find out more click the link James Allen.
+If you wish to find out more about the author click the link James Allen.
 It will take you a Wikipedia entry.

 May the power of positive thoughts be with you.